Mauritania Dec 4-9, 2016

 Mauritania is a country in the Maghreb region of western North Africa.
 It is the eleventh largest country in Africa and is bordered by the Atlantic Ocean to the west, Morocco and the remnants of Western Sahara in the north, Algeria in the northeast, Mali in the east and southeast, and Senegal in the southwest.

 The country derives its name from the ancient Berber Kingdom of Mauritania, which existed from the 3rd century BC to the 7th century, in the far north of modern-day Morocco.
-Approximately 90% of Mauritania’s land is within the Sahara and consequently the population is concentrated in the south, where precipitation is slightly higher.
-The capital and largest city is Nouakchott, located on the Atlantic coast, which is home to around one-third of the country’s 3.5 million people.
+Approximately 90% of Mauritania’s land is within the Sahara and consequently, the population is concentrated in the south, where precipitation is slightly higher.
+The capital and largest city is Nouakchott, located on the Atlantic coast, and home to around one-third of the country’s 3.5 million people.

 About 20% of Mauritanians live on less than US$1.25 per day.
 Mauritania suffers from several human rights issues, including slavery, where an estimated roughly 4% (155,600 people) of the country’s population are being enslaved against their will, especially enemies of the government.